demisto/content/Packs/PrismaCloudCompute/Playbooks/Prisma_Cloud_Compute_-_ServiceNow_Ticket_(HTML_Table)_README.md

-This playbook is a sub playbook of the "Prisma Cloud Compute - Jira Compliance Issue" playbook.
+This playbook is a sub-playbook of the "Prisma Cloud Compute - ServiceNow Compliance Ticket" playbook.
 It creates a new ServiceNow ticket or updates an existing ServiceNow ticket with an HTML table for the given compliance ID retrieved from the parent playbook, with enriched data for each resource (host, image or container).

 ## Dependencies